Naming conventions

 fk

-Foreign key player_id
+Foreign key player_id in money to id in player:\

 money_user_player_id_id_fk